min-thuta-naing/min-thuta-naing/README.md

 # 💫 About Me:
-👨🏻‍💻 learning Machine learning <br>💼 looking for an internship <br>🎢 making projects related usability
+👨🏻‍💻 learning Machine learning <br>💼 looking for an internship <br>🎢 making projects related to usability and user experience

 ## 🌐 Socials: